Peter Tewksbury

 Henry Peter Tewksbury (March 21, 1923 – February 20, 2003) was an American film and television director.

 Biography

-Born in Cleveland, he attended Dartmouth College but left to serve as a US Army captain in the Pacific during WWII.
+Born in Cleveland, he attended Dartmouth College but left to serve as a U.S. Army captain in the Pacific during World War II.

-Following the war he, then worked for radio KTIP in Porterville, California where he did almost every job at the station during a five-year stint.
+Following the war, he then worked for radio KTIP in Porterville, California where he did almost every job at the station during a five-year stint.
 He also founded the Porterville Barn Theater in 1947 and becoming its director, and his reputation spread to Hollywood.